djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 }
 ```

-Unlike the affiliate programs of Amazon and eBay, ShareASale does not offer an API to search the
-products of Music Box Attic.
-Instead, it offers a comma-separated file with products.
-To search
-the advertisements of Music Box Attic, we create a Searsia configuration / result file that contains
-all the advertisements as follows.
 This configuration contains the `"rerank"` parameter, which
 instructs Searsia to search and rerank the results.
 The parameter value `"bestrandom"` instructs
 Searsia to retrieve the best results or, if there are no matching results, to retrieve some random
 results (so there is always an advertisement to be shown).

-We described this approach in our blog post:
-[A search engine in your browser][18].
+We described this approach in our blog post: [A search engine in your browser][18].
 In this case however, it is not the Searsia Client that reranks the
 results, but the Searsia Server.
 That's why the on-line engine at Dr. Sheet Music -- [here][19] -- only
 shows the top 10 results for a query.

 ### Affiliate of charities: CharityChoice

+Searsia provides full control of what is shown in advertisements.
-Suppose you do not want to monitize your search engine at all, but instead want
+If you do not want to make money with your search engine, but instead want
-your search engine to have some positive societal impact.
-No problem, you decide
+to have some positive societal impact, you might advertise for instance charities.
-what is shown as an advertisement in Searsia!
 Below you find a configuration file
 for [CharityChoice][20], a site with a search engine for 160,000 registered UK charities.
 The configuration file below shows how Searsia scrapes search results from CharityChoice.